glyphr-studio/Glyphr-Studio-1/README.md

 As always, there is kind of a running list of feature ideas over at the [Issues List]( https://github.com/mattlag/Glyphr-Studio/issues?labels=&page=1&state=open).

 ## New features to come as Version 1 is on the way!
-There are many new features to come before the release of and for the release of Version 1!
+There will be many new features in Version 1!
 Currently we are integrating with OpenType.js to support OTF and TTF import and export.

-With Version 1, we will happily be enabling Components (which is replacing Linked Shapes).
-Components will drastically change a lot of the underlying code and structure of Glyphr Studio.
+With Version 1, we will also be enabling Components (which will be replacing Linked Shapes).
+Components are collections of shapes that can be re-used across characters, but also transformed individually.

-Some other new tools will include a Knife Tool, Measure Tool, Boolean Tools, and a Rotation tool!
-Isn't that awesome?!

 ## Contributing & Feedback
 I'm an interaction designer by trade, and have decided to use Glyphr Studio as a giant crash course in JavaScript and HTML5.
 Since this is my first major HTML5/JS app, there are many opportunities for growth & improvement - for both code, and collaborative development styles.